jbillo/edgelink-chef/README.md

 # Overview

 This repository contains Chef cookbooks and recipes used in setting up a default general-purpose Ubuntu 14.04 server, meant for SSH, IRC, webhosting and email.
 Chances are if you're reading this document, you're probably not one of the brute-forcing script kiddies or bots that regularly try and attack our boxes, so I don't care about telling you which ports we're listening on; you could nmap us anyway.
-If you do notice a security problem, though, I'd appreciate hearing about it.
+If you do notice a security problem, though, I'd appreciate hearing about it and given a chance to fix the issue.

 # Standard Configuration